fractal-platform/fractal-cdt/docs/source/contract/token.rst

 Token Contract
 ================

 In previous articles, we have learned some basic syntax and data persistence of smart contracts.
-In this chapter, we will introduce a token contract, which can publish different tokens.
+In this chapter, we will introduce token contract, which can publish different tokens.

 Step1.
 Create token.hpp
 ----------------------------